IshaanOhri/Visle/README.md

 # What is Visle?
 ```
 Mr Lal is a primary class English teacher.
 One day he was teaching his students about different kind of birds.
 He started with the king of birds, Kingfisher🦆 and the conversation went like

-Mr lal: "Oncle lived a beautiful kingfisher on a big green tree..."
+Mr Lal: "Oncle lived a beautiful kingfisher on a big green tree..."

 Hearing this a lot of students raised questions and asked